The Most Beautiful Examples of Art Deco Patterns

 Jean Dunand and Jean Goulden - Lacquered cabinet

 French artist Jean Dunand was certainly the most important lacquer artist of the Art Deco period.
 He was one of the most prominent figures of the movement, and often collaborated with other designers.
-Dunand applied lacquer on a variety of objects and surfaces from vases and jewelry to panels and furniture.
+Dunand applied lacquer on a variety of objects and surfaces from vases and jewelry to panels and furniture, embellishing them with the characteristic Art Deco shapes.
 This lacquered cabinet was created in collaboration with Jean Goulden.

 The Chrysler Building